jbackofe/sorting-hat/README.md

 `docker-compose down`

-## Customizing Your Setup
-Feel free to modify the Docker Compose configurations and Dockerfiles to match your specific requirements, such as changing exposed ports, adding new services, or tweaking environment variables.

 ## Contributing
 Contributions to Sorting Hat are welcome!
 Please read our contributing guidelines and submit pull requests to our repository.